Illicit activities of North Korea: Human trafficking

-North Korea is a "Tier 3" country (those who do not comply with human trafficking laws) as listed by the U.S. Department of State and has retained this ranking since 2007.
+North Korea is a "Tier 3" country (those who do not comply with human trafficking laws) as listed by the US Department of State and has retained this ranking since 2007.
 The country is a source country of men, women, and children for sex trafficking and forced labor.
 Forced labor is used both internally and externally.
 Countries which have North Korean forced laborers include Poland, Malta, Russia, China, Mongolia, and other places in Central Asia, Europe, Africa, and the Middle East.

 While the North Korean government claims these are "contract workers", reports claim that they are actually subjected to forced labor, that their movements and communications are subjected to strict surveillance, and that workers sent overseas do not have a choice in the type of work they will be doing nor do they receive pay for their work.

 It is estimated that there are thousands of North Koreans working in logging, construction, and agriculture industries in Russia.
 These workers reportedly only receive two days of rest each year and face punishment if they fail to meet quotas.

 North Korea is not a party to the 2000 UN TIP Protocol.

 Arms trade

 During the 1980s, North Korea emerged as a legal arms trader to primarily Third World countries, exporting relatively inexpensive, technically unsophisticated, but reliable weapons.
 During the Iran–Iraq War, some 90% of arms exports from North Korea went to Iran, and between 1981 and 1989, North Korea earned an estimated $4 billion from arms sales.

 North Korea has a known track record in proliferating nuclear and missile technology and in 2001, missile sales came to $560 million.
 Following its 2006 nuclear test, international sanctions have sought to limit or prevent North Korea from exporting various types of arms, materials, and technology.
 Prior to UN sanctions however, countries such as Japan and the United States took unilateral steps to curb such activities.

 UN sanctions now ban all arms, including small arms and light weapons.

 North Korea has developed an extensive and complicated arms trade network in an attempt to circumvent sanctions and uses front companies and embassies to traffic weapons.
 In a 2014 UN report, Syria, Myanmar, Eritrea, Tanzania, Ethiopia, Somalia and Iran were all suspected to have bought weapons from North Korea.

+Since 2023, North Korea has supplied Russia with artillery, missiles and other materiel used in the Russo-Ukrainian war, as well as sending Korean People's Army personnel to fight on the frontline.
+By the end of 2025, the arms sales generated over US$10 billion for North Korea.